philsmd/7z2hashcat/README.md

     ./7z2hashcat.pl \*.7z
     ./7z2hashcat.pl seven_zip_files/\*

-Note: on windows you can use the release files (.exe) and therefore you shouldn't forget to replace ".pl" extension with ".exe"
+Note: on windows you can use the release files (.exe) and therefore you shouldn't forget to replace the ".pl" extension with ".exe"
 Note2: you can also use the perl script on windows directly after installing the [requirements](#requirements) e.g. perl 7z2hashcat.pl ...

 # Hacking / Missing features